This post is all about how to remove polygel nails safely and effectively without damaging your natural nails.

 The good news is that polygel should be a little quicker and easier to remove than acrylic nails.

-Here’s the short answer for how to remove polygel nails at home:
+Here’s the quick rundown for how to remove polygel nails at home:

-The best way to remove polygel nails is to cut down any extensions, then file the gel down with an e-file or regular hand file.
-Next, soak the nails in pure 100% acetone for 15 minutes and scrape off the excess gel with an orangewood stick.
+Want to take off your polygel nails at home?
+Here’s what to do: Cut any extensions, and file down the gel with an e-file or regular hand file.
+Soak your nails in pure 100% acetone for 15 minutes and then use an orangewood stick to scrape off the excess gel.
 Repeat the process if needed.
+Simple right?

-I’ll give you a step-by-step guide and all my best tips for removing polygel safely.
+I’ll share a step-by-step guide and all my best tips for removing polygel safely, and make it as easy as possible for you.

 What do I need to remove polygel at home?